Black-sys-dot/cat-and-dog-classifier/README.md

 <br>
 👨‍💻👨‍🎤Contributing (Wanna Help Out?):
 <br>
 Oooh, do whatever you want to do, but on your PC.
-Don't do anything here
+Don't do anything here.
 <br>
 <br>
 🤫🧏‍♂️License (The Boring but Important Stuff):